 The conflict between the desire to be creative and addressing practical living needs

 Needing strategies to build resilience and recover from adversity

 Managing stress levels

-I’ve included a range of issues here that clients frequently bring to sessions; some are practical, skills based, psychological, emotional, and some might have short or longer term solutions.
+I’ve included a range of issues here that clients frequently bring to sessions; some are practical, skills-based, psychological, emotional, and some might have short or long term solutions.
 The route may appear obvious but sometimes it’s more appropriate to take a detour before getting there or a slower road.